stancovich/stancovich/README.md

 ## I'm a Developer and AI enthusiast !!

-- 👨🏽‍💻 Currently working at an Insurtech company
+- 👨🏽‍💻 Currently working at a tech agency called QTE development.
 - 🤖 Building AI to try making the world better.
 - 🎌 Learning Japanese.